benevpi/Minimum-Viable-Smart-Watch/README.md

  A sample firmware for playing around with the Lilygo T-Watch 2020

 # using this code
 It's in a pretty high state of flux at the moment.
-I try to make sure that the latest version here always works (at least compiles and runs), but no promises
+I try to make sure that the latest version here always works (at least compiles and runs), but no promises.

+In order to compile it, you'll need the board added to your Arduino IDE, official Arduino t-watch library (https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library) installed.
+Also, ArduinoJSON.
+I think that's all the requirements

 # secrets
 You'll need a secrets.h file with your personal secret data (wifi logins and open weather app id at the moment).
 See ex-secrets.h for details